nickkoul18/nickkoul18.github.io/_portfolio/portfolio-1.md

 ---

-I collaborated with the authors of this academic undergaduate textbook in linguistic editing.
-My responsibilities included proofreading assistance in grammar, syntax, and punctuation among others.
+I collaborated with the authors of this academic undergraduate textbook in linguistic editing.
+My responsibilities included proofreading assistance in grammar, syntax, and punctuation.
 You can find the textbook [here](https://repository.kallipos.gr/handle/11419/9372).